 Many soccer leagues restrict headers for kids under the age of 10.

-Would young players suffer on the field by removing heading from the game?
+Would young players suffer on the field by eliminate heading in youth soccer?

 Will eliminating heading negatively impact the development of young players?
 Cindy Parlow Cone, who retired from soccer due to post-concussion syndrome and who says she will donate her brain to research after her death, says no.

 “With good coaching, heading skills can be learned during the high school years.
 Up until the high school age, the focus should be on coordination, technical skills and spatial awareness.
 Delaying the teaching of heading skills, while still preparing players for heading by teaching jumping and landing and strengthening the neck, not only will help make the sport safer but also is developmentally appropriate.”

 More soccer leagues will have to wrestle with the idea of eliminating heading from the game entirely for kids under a certain age.
 Coaches will have to decide if they should remove long sessions of heading drills from practices.
 And parents will have to decide if they should look for youth leagues and teams that remove heading from the sport.